Iray-21/Bless-bot/README.md

 	```bash
 	node main.js
 	```
+**NOTE:
-**NOTE: The total time is refreshed every 10minute connection, One account only can have 5 nodeid max and can't be deleted, I recomended to save your Nodeid(pubkey) and hardwareid of your account**
+The total time is refreshed every 10 minutes connection, One account only can have 5 nodeid max/account and can't be deleted, I recomended to save your Nodeid(pubkey) and hardwareid of your account**

+**How to Access Multiple Accounts?**
+- Mandatory 1 user must have 5 nodes/pubkeys.
+- just add tokens for other account in user.txt and add 5 pubkeys other account in id.txt again.